Oregon Youth Climate Case

 In December 2016, we argued the case before the three-judge appellate panel, and on January 9, 2019, that court ruled that the common law public trust doctrine imposes no affirmative duty on the state to protect public trust resources like beaches, and declined to state which natural resources fall within the scope of the public trust, leaving the youth plaintiff’s questions unanswered.

-in January 2019 the Court of Appeals issued a disappointing decision that would allow the state to sit back and allow the waters, wildlife, and other natural resources of the state to waste away in the face of climate change impacts.
+In January 2019 the Court of Appeals issued a disappointing decision that would allow the state to sit back and allow the waters, wildlife, and other natural resources of the state to waste away in the face of climate change impacts.
+The court ruled that the common law public trust doctrine imposes no affirmative duty on the state to protect public trust resources like beaches.
+The court declined to state which natural resources fall within the scope of the public trust, leaving much of the youth plaintiffs’ questions unanswered.

-Despite the setback to the case in early 2019, these youth are not done fighting.
-In response to the most recent ruling by the Court of Appeals, Ollie said: “I am saddened to hear the decision that has been made.
+In response to the most recent ruling by the Court of Appeals, youth plaintiff Ollie Chernaik said: “I am saddened to hear the decision that has been made.
 For almost a decade I have been part of this case, and I am upset that it has taken us so long to move through the courthouse on an issue that will not wait.
 I am upset that the government won’t preserve all of our resources for future generations.
 I am upset that the Court of Appeals ruled in our favor before, but has not done so again.
 This is one fight of many, victory isn’t impossible because of one loss.”